GNU-Szmelc/Garbage-Dynamics/README.md

 # Garbage-Dynamics
-Simple program to animate wallpapers on Linux
+Simple package to animate wallpapers on Linux